queen-stack/challenge4/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+### In order to succeed in this challenge, you’ll apply the following skills:

+Create variables to store the quiz questions

+Use mouse click events to start the quiz

+Write for loops to cycle through quiz questions

+Use key press events to receive user input in the form of answers to quiz questions

+Create a time limit for the game using time functions

+Write conditional statements to determine wrong and right answers

+Use client-side storage to store high scores

+Use GitHub Pages to publish the page to the web